stayallive/wp-sentry/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within WordPress Sentry (wp-sentry), please send an e-mail to Alex Bouma at me@alexbouma.me.
-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be swiftly addressed.

 ## License